 I have obtained this grace from my divine Son: that those who propagate this devotion to my tears and sorrows will be taken directly from this earthly life to eternal happiness, since all their sins will be forgiven and my Son will be their eternal consolation and joy.

-The Seven Sorrows Rosary benefits from specific promises of grace revealed by the Virgin Mary.
+The recitation of the Seven Sorrows Rosary also fulfills the conditions for obtaining these seven promises.The Seven Sorrows Rosary benefits from additional promises of grace revealed by the Virgin Mary.
 During the Marian apparitions in Kibeho, Rwanda, Mary revealed to Marie-Claire Mukangango, one of the three visionaries approved by the Church, the graces associated with the recitation of the Seven Sorrows Rosary.
 The main grace is that when this rosary is recited while meditating on her sorrows, it gives “the strength to repent” and helps to fight our vices.
-It also helps us to ask God for forgiveness by giving us true contrition for our sins.
-Promises of graces associated with the Seven Sorrows Rosary are sometimes found in the following form:
+It helps us to ask God for forgiveness by giving us true contrition for our sins.
+Some promises of graces associated with the Seven Sorrows Rosary are sometimes found in the following form:

 With the recitation of the Seven Sorrows Rosary, the hardest hearts shall change, if you pray it for yourself or for others.